-RakuAI turns anything your camera sees into a world your AI assistant can walk through, measure, and change.
+RakuAI turns anything your camera sees into a talkable scene — a Gaussian-splat capture, a live viewer, and an MCP surface your AI assistant can walk through, measure, and change.

 Capture is a phone experience.
 Point your camera at this QR code to open the Raku Capture web app, then scan a real space.